ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 ### `^sort ( fact-set {more fact sets} )`

 The fact set is sorted from highest first.
 By default, the subject is treated as a float for sorting.
-You can say something `like@2object` to sort on the object field.
+You can say something like `@2object` to sort on the object field.
 You can add additional factsets after the first, which will move their contents slaved to how the first one was rearranged.
 Eg.